chrisosaurus/icarus/docs/reference.md

                +---------+

-we can mutate this freely
+we can rebind the variable to new values

     a = 14